-If the dreams of breakfast on the beach, surfing in your lunch, relaxing with a Mai Thai in the evening appeal to you, here are the six things you might want to consider before packing your bag:
+If the dreams of breakfast on the beach, surfing in your lunch, relaxing with a Mai Thai in the evening appeal to you, here are the six tips for how to work remotely:

 Can You Get Online?